Medically reviewed on December 12, 2017

 Before taking this medicine

-You should not take this medicine if you are allergic to oxymorphone, or if you have:
+You should not take oxymorphone if you are allergic to oxymorphone, or if you have:

 severe asthma or breathing problems;